qutip/qutip-tutorials/tutorials-v4/time-evolution/012_floquet_formalism.md

 Hence it is enough to evaluate the modes at times $t \in [0,T]$.
 From these modes we can extrapolate the system state $\psi(t)$ for any time $t$.

-The function `floquet_modes_table` allows to calculate the floquet modes for multiple times in the first period.
+The function `floquet_modes_table` allows to calculate the Floquet modes for multiple times in the first period.

 ```python